 - If nothing else the game is slightly more merciful than others in this genre because if you have all the right items to solve the current puzzle and try to use one of them on the correct screen, Peter will just implement whatever solution the designers had in mind no matter how strange.
 There's no having to combine the three items in some inane way first or click all over the screen trying to find the one spot where the game recognizes you making the correct input.

 - The Night That Never Ends: An unspecified cataclysm decades ago caused persistent thick clouds to cover the sky above Noctropolis.
+This did get forgotten a couple times, like a few comic panels showing bright yellow sunlight streaming through windows.

 - No Name Given: The first Dark Sheer is never referred by his real name, only as the "original Dark Sheer" or the "first Dark Sheer".